Glass Room Extension Cost

 Structural Work and Reinforcement

 The beauty of glass room extensions is that they do not require the same level of foundations as other extension designs.
 However, they will still need structural reinforcements on your existing home to ensure that the glass room is stable and sound.
-Now, this is typically included in the overall price, but if extensive work is required on your existing home, this would raise the price of the project.
+Now, this is typically included in the overall price, but if extensive work is required on your existing home, this would raise the price of your glass extension project.

 You can find more prices here for projects related to the preparation for extensions.